-Victory In Europe Day
+What Is Victory In Europe Day?

-How Is Victory Day In Europe Celebrated?
+How Is Victory In Europe Day Celebrated?

 VE day is recognized by many former allies of the second world war, France and Russia have marked it as a public holiday.

 You might be interested in reading about all the other french holidays that happen in May.

 In France, Victory in Europe Day is a patriotic public holiday.
 Banks and most businesses are closed.
 Supermarkets are closed or close early.
 There is no school and the buses and trains run on a special holiday schedule.